grayfmrcl/do-it-api/README.md

     * **Code:** 401 UNAUTHORIZED <br />
     **Content:** `{ error : "You are unauthorized to make this request." }`
+---

-**Complete Task**
+**Uncomplete Task**
 ----
-  Mark an authenticated user's task as completed.
+  Mark an authenticated user's task as incompleted.

 * **URL**

-  /tasks/:task_id/complete
+  /tasks/:task_id/uncomplete

 * **Method:**